Introduction to IoT Boards

 b.
 Raspberry Pi3

-Raspberry Pi 3 was developed in the United Kingdom to promote basic computer science teaching in schools, Raspberry Pi includes a series of small single-board computers which run on Raspbian operating system created for Raspberry Pi.
-Raspberry Pi3 is powered by a quad-core 64-bit ARM v8 processor and runs at 1.2 GHz.
-It further comprises a power unit, 4 USB ports, and an extendable board.
+The development of the Raspberry Pi 3 took place in the United Kingdom to promote basic computer science education in schools.
+Raspberry Pi includes a series of small single-board computers which run on Raspbian operating system created for Raspberry Pi.
+A quad-core 64-bit ARM v8 processor powers Raspberry Pi3 and runs at 1.2 GHz.
+It comprises a power unit, 4 USB ports, and an extendable board.

 Advantages: